-Guidance for Designated Family Judges Engaging with the Media in Reporting Pilot courts
+Guidance for Designated Family Judges Engaging with the Media under the Open Reporting Provisions

 Key points

 - You will not be inundated with reporters. - Media do need help with listings to understand what cases are coming up and might be of interest. - The presumption is that media can report what they see and hear. - Transparency Orders should be made unless there is a compelling reason not to do so.